w8jcik/png2nuttx/README.md

 ---------------------

-In order to keep format simple, image dimensions are being saved in the filename image.png -> image-320x240.rgb.
+In order to keep format simple, image dimensions are being saved in the file name

+    image.png → image-320x240.rgb.

-Can be easily parsed with the following line
+It can be easily parsed in NuttX with the following line

     sscanf(strrchr(path, '-'), "-%dx%d.rgb", &width, &height);